 People want local results quick and fast, and that is what GMB aims to provide.
-Run a search for pizza in Derby and the first thing you will see, will be the local 3-pack.
+Run a search for pizza in Derby and the first thing you will see will be the local three-pack.
 These are the much coveted top three local listings that will take up most of the space on page one.
-Click on More places and you will get the full listings of all the pizza businesses in Derby.
+Click on more places and you will get the full listings of all the pizza businesses in Derby.

 Why Google My Business is Important

 The stakes are pretty high, 46% of all searches on Google are local, whilst the 3-pack appear in 93% of all local searches.
-Surveys found that 60% of all mobile users were very likely to click on the first two or three results they see.
+Surveys found that 60% of all mobile users were very likely to click on the first two or three website designs that they see.

 Just like regular organic searches, it takes a bit of time and effort to get ranked highly on GMB.
 If your competition has been around for a long while, then it will be a lot harder.
 However, there’s no harm in having a high quality GMB listing, and if you dedicate just an hour or two a week you’ll be able to really enhance your presence on the web.